 Functional Foods for Health & Wellness

-Human research notes that chlorophyll may limit the uptake of ingested aflatoxin (carcinogen found on improperly stored food) by inhibiting the absorption of aflatoxin-B1, which leads to a reduction in biomarkers of aflatoxin-induced DNA damage.
+May Support Liver HealthResearch into the health-promoting effects of chlorophyll is still in the early stages, but animal studies indicate the plant pigment may reduce the incidence of hepatic tumors by 29-64% and stomach tumors by 24-45%. <1> Human research notes that chlorophyll may limit the uptake of ingested aflatoxin (carcinogen found on improperly stored food) by inhibiting the absorption of aflatoxin-B1, which leads to a reduction in biomarkers of aflatoxin-induced DNA damage. <2>

 - Boosts metabolic rate